Field trip supervision and off-site events

 - Were parents or guardians included in the activity planning?
 Have they been given an opportunity to offer feedback beyond a permission slip or waiver?

-- If you are transporting people, do you have a transportation policy and a vehicle that is used regularly?
-Make certain the driver is familiar with the route and destination.
+If you are transporting people, do you have a transportation policy and vehicles that are used regularly?
+Make certain the driver is familiar with the route and destination prior to the trip.

-- When hiring someone to transport on your behalf, make certain he or she is reputable.
-Get listed as an additional insured on his or her policy, and obtain a certificate of insurance.
+When hiring someone to transport on your behalf, make certain he or she is reputable.
+Make sure the driver understands and follows safety guidelines such as using their lights and stop sign when unloading passengers, taking extra caution when in school zones and playgrounds, and becoming familiar with their route to establish safe and efficient travels.
+As the field trip organizer, consider getting listed as an additional insured on his or her policy and obtain a certificate of insurance.

-- Make sure there is a viable first-aid kit available.
-It's important to make sure that any chaperone or host is trained in basic first-aid.
+- Make sure there is a fully stocked first-aid kit available, and all chaperones or hosts are trained in basic first aid.

 - Should any of your participants have specific medical needs, you must make certain they are accommodated.
 Plan ahead if any participants require daily medication.